-Two dead in Alabama after ‘flash flood emergency’ in Birmingham and a foot of rain
+Four dead in Alabama after ‘flash flood emergency’ in Birmingham and a foot of rain

 Even ahead of Wednesday night’s episode, Birmingham had seen nearly five inches of rain in just the first week of October, which saturated the ground and set the stage for exacerbated flash flood concerns.

 The counterclockwise flow around the low-pressure system also meant most individual thunderstorms were traveling due south to north while gradually building eastward.
-That south to north motion meant that any cells that formed along a south to north stationary boundary draped across north central Alabama could “backbuild” and train, or move along the same areas continuously, leading to staggering totals.
+That south to north motion meant that any cells that formed along a south to north stationary boundary draped across north-central Alabama could “backbuild” and train, or move along the same areas continuously, leading to staggering totals.

 The Birmingham flooding follows numerous other extreme rain events in recent months throughout the Northern Hemisphere.
 Earlier this week, a deluge in northwest Italy unleashed 29 inches of rain in 12 hours, a record for Europe.